F5Bot alternative · Updated August 2026

 F5BotEaseClaw

-Honest read: F5Bot is priced to be a free alert layer, not a lead-finder.
+Honest read: F5Bot is priced to be an alert layer, not a lead-finder, but it is no longer free at any real scale — 5 keywords is thin.
 You are not comparing two price tags for the same job.
-You are deciding whether raw, free alerts or scored, drafted leads fit where you are right now.
+You are deciding whether raw alerts or scored, drafted leads fit where you are right now, and whether F5Bot's own paid tiers or EaseClaw's are the better next step.

 Is EaseClaw actually right for you?